Welcome to PayPal!

-You agree that we may deduct our Fees from the amounts we transfer but before those funds are credited to your Account.
+You agree that we may deduct our Fees from the amounts we transfer but before those funds are credited to your PayPal account.

 When you send or receive a payment, Fees apply depending on:

-- the type of transaction the payment relates to (whether a Commercial Transaction, Personal Transaction or otherwise); and
+- The type of transaction the payment relates to (whether a Commercial Transaction, Personal Transaction or otherwise).

-Fees apply for other account activity or events as outlined in this Agreement.
+Fees apply for other account activity or events as outlined in this user agreement.

 See the Glossary at A4 of this Schedule 1 for further reference.